SchoemanClaudia/RiskyQuizness/README.md

   - Select 'Create new app'
   - Enter a unique application name - select appropriate region
   - Click 'Create app'
-  - One the following page, click the 'Settings' tab and scroll to Config Vars
+  - When loaded and redirected to next page, click the 'Settings' tab and scroll to Config Vars
   - In the KEY input field, enter 'PORT' and in the VALUE input field, enter '8000'
   - Click 'Add'
   - On the same page, scroll down to buildpacks and add two buildpacks
   - The ordering for these is heroku/python followed by heroku/nodejs
   - At the top of the page, click 'Deploy'
   - Select Github as the deployment method
-  - Search for and select correct repository and click 'Connect'
+  - Search for and select the correct repository and click 'Connect'
   - At the bottom of the same page, select either Automatic Deployment or Manual Deployment
   - Wait for your site to be deployed
-- The site was deployed to Heroku, the live link can be found here: https://risky-quizness-c9032af3d3e3.herokuapp.com/
+- The site was deployed to Heroku successfully, the live link can be found here: https://risky-quizness-c9032af3d3e3.herokuapp.com/

 ### Cloning of the Repository Code locally
 - The terminal function and template for the deployable application was provided by Code Institute